All Episodes

 The degree of opposition to Gorsuch is going to be profound enough, and it's going to be predictable.

-People are going to see it for what it is, and they're gonna they're not gonna think that it's tempered, they're gonna think, my God, the Democrats are launching everything they've got.
+They're going to think, my God, the Democrats are launching everything they've got.

 How many times can you launch everything you've got?

-I mean, how many times can you cry Wolf?
+I mean, how many times can you cry, Wolf?

-How many times can you claim a Republican nominee hates women, hates gays, hates transgenders, hates this, hates that, hates Hispanics, hates blacks, racist sexists, big how many people can you accuse of doing that before it begins to sound like a yawner?
+How many times can you claim a Republican nominee hates women, hates gays, hates transgenders, hates this, hates that, hates Hispanics, hates blacks, racist sexists, bigots?

-In this climate, with the Trump administration thriving and prevailing and public opinion approval numbers on the positive side for Trump, I don't think they have the slightest idea of the damage they're doing to themselves because it's never damaged them before.
+In this climate, with the Trump administration thriving and prevailing and public opinion approval numbers on the positive side for Trump, I don't think they have the slightest idea the damage they're doing to themselves because it's never damaged them before.

 They've always profited from this kind of lunacy.

-They've always succeeded, more not, well, not always, but more often than not, they've been able to take out Republicans because the media never chides them.
+They've always succeeded more not, well, not always, but more often than not, they've been able to take out Republicans because the media never chides them.

-The media never criticize them.
+The media never criticizes them.

 The media never castigates them.

-The media is them, the media and they are the same.
+The media and they are the same.

 The media promotes their lunacy and their insanity and their unhinged nature.

-This election, and you know, elections have consequences.
+This election, you know, elections have consequences.

-We had an entirely different electorate show up in 2016.
+We had an entirely different electorate show up in 2016, an entirely different electorate, and they are happy.

 They are satisfied.